Historical Portraits. 'Um, made me a bit shifty-looking, haven’t you?'

 Sculptured depiction of a young Henry Tudor.

 I don’t know if they had sewing classes in Tudor infants’ schools.
-But if they did, you can’t help thinking here’s a lad you probably wouldn’t trust with handing out the scissors.
+But if they did, you can’t help thinking here’s a boy you wouldn’t trust with handing out the scissors.

 Renaissance historical portraits